Meet the team

 Karla Itzel Soriano-Rodríguez

-Karla recently completed her BSs in Basic Biomedical Research from National Autonomous University of Mexico.
-Karla's completed her thesis, entitled "Generation and transplantation of midbrain organoids into parkinsonian rats" with Dr. Iván Velasco in the Biomedical Research Institute, Cellular Physiology Institute.
+Karla completed her BSs in Basic Biomedical Research from National Autonomous University of Mexico.
+Karla's thesis, entitled "Generation and transplantation of midbrain organoids into parkinsonian rats" with Dr. Iván Velasco in the Biomedical Research Institute, Cellular Physiology Institute.

 Her research interests include stem cell modeling (cerebral organoids and 2D models) of neurodevelopmental diseases.